“This beautiful sheet of water, like a sapphire gem set round with emeralds…” Samuel Francis Smith, History of Newton, Massachusetts, 1880

 Welcome to Bullough’s Pond, and the website of the Bullough’s Pond Association.
 Bullough’s Pond truly is one of the jewels of Newton, Massachusetts.
 In the middle of a busy city, you can sit on a bench and be transported into a state of nature.
 “It is possible,” the naturalist Diana Muir wrote, “to shut out all signs of civilization, and pretend that Bullough’s Pond floats in rural solitude with only a few black ducks for company.” |

 There is work to do around the pond.
-A forest of invasive trees and shrubs has blighted parts of the shoreline.
-Unwanted aquatic plants threaten the water’s quality.
+Invasive vines and shrubs have blighted parts of the shoreline.
+Unwanted aquatic plants threaten the water’s quality and destroy habitat.
 Silt and pollutants still drain into the pond, shrinking its size and lessening its purity.
-The pond’s historic skating hut is falling down.
-It needs to be preserved and re-purposed, perhaps as an observation platform or nature center.
-These plans, and the routine maintenance of the pond’s shores and pathways, cost money.
-Our Association works with the city and state, raises thousands of dollars, and devotes countless hours every year, to keep the pond beautiful.
+The pond needs to be dredged.
+The pond's banks need to be restored, along with railings, pathways and curbstones.
+These plans, and the routine maintenance of the pond, banks and adjacent forest, cost money.
+Our Association works with the city and state, raises funds, and devotes countless hours every year, to keep this historic mill pond beautiful.
 Please help us to protect this wondrous waterscape.

 There is work to do around the pond.
-A forest of invasive trees and shrubs has blighted parts of the shoreline.
-Unwanted aquatic plants threaten the water’s quality.
+Invasive vines and shrubs have blighted parts of the shoreline.
+Unwanted aquatic plants threaten the water’s quality and destroy habitat.
 Silt and pollutants still drain into the pond, shrinking its size and lessening its purity.
-The pond’s historic skating hut is falling down.
-It needs to be preserved and re-purposed, perhaps as an observation platform or nature center.
-These plans, and the routine maintenance of the pond’s shores and pathways, cost money.
-Our Association works with the city and state, raises thousands of dollars, and devotes countless hours every year, to keep the pond beautiful.
+The pond needs to be dredged.
+The pond's banks need to be restored, along with railings, pathways and curbstones.
+These plans, and the routine maintenance of the pond, banks and adjacent forest, cost money.
+Our Association works with the city and state, raises funds, and devotes countless hours every year, to keep this historic mill pond beautiful.
 Please help us to protect this wondrous waterscape.